shakeel-faiz/FF/003/database.md

 - **NoSQL Databases**: A NoSQL database is a non-relational database that stores data in a flexible, scalable way, often using key-value pairs, documents or graphs.
 It is designed to handle large volumes of unstructured or semi-structured data like text, images and videos.
 Examples include **MongoDB** and **Cassandra**.

-- **Cloud Databases**: These databases are hosted on cloud platforms and offer scalability, flexibility, and remote access.
+- **Cloud Databases**: These databases are hosted on cloud platforms and offer scalability, flexibility and remote access.
 Examples include **Amazon RDS** and **Google Cloud SQL**.

-- **Distributed Databases**: In a distributed database, data is stored across multiple physical locations, allowing for improved fault tolerance and performance.
+- **Distributed Databases**: In a distributed database, data is stored across multiple physical locations allowing for improved fault tolerance and performance.
 Example: **Google Spanner**.

 ## What are Applications of Databases?